Martin-Adra/Martin-Adra.github.io/essays/TypeScript.md

 console.log(projectEulerOne(1000))
 ```

 Notice the way the parameter is written and the variable "sum" has that "let" written.
 With this organization, I can clearly see the types of variables they are, whether they will be changed or if they are just some kind of string or number.
-It is great in my opinion!
+Doing this over and over again and reading other people's codes with this good practice, it is just great in my opinion!